caricari1/node_express_restfulAPI/README.md

 What is requiring a module and then how do I mount it?

 Create 1st GET /todos and test it with POSTMAN where we created collections > environment > route

+Created 2nd GET / todos/:id & tested it with postman & pushed to heroku and created -environmental > Route

+//REFFACTOR using underscore.js
+get todos/:id